CONABIO/satmo/docs/OVERVIEW.md

 ## System operation

-The system includes both a near real time component, capable of downloading data as they become available on the oceancolor servers and processing them immediately, and must be operable on any subset of data.
+The system must include both a near real time component -- capable of downloading data as they become available on the oceancolor servers and processing them immediately -- and a component that enables flexible updating or re-processing of different collections when needed.

+The different modes are then:

+- Near real time operation
+- Updating mode (updates a given collection, only missing data are downloaded or processed)
+- Re-process mode (reprocesses an entire collection)

 ## Administration interface

 An interface to select variables, start/stop the system, update collections, etc will be designed.
 Ideally with an authentication system connected to the conabio user database; otherwise using unix accounts of the server on which the system is running.

+The interface will be written with the flask python web framework.

+Controls of the administration interface would then be:

+- Start and stop NRT system
+- Chose directories of input and output data
+- Select variables to process
+- Trigger a collection update or a re-processing

+Additionally the interface should display:

+- Status
+- Errors